 School Catchment Area Boundary Revisions 2020-2021

 As an initial step in addressing strategic recommendations contained in our Long Range Facilities Plan, the Richmond School District completed a review, including public and stakeholder consultation, of existing school catchment are boundaries and will be implementing 27 school catchment boundary revisions for the 2020-2021 school year.
 The package of revisions was approved by the Richmond Board of Education at its Public Meeting held December 11, 2019.
-Click here for the presentation made by the Executive Director, Planning & Development that evening, which explains the rationale behind the revisions, summarizes the consultation process and subsequent analysis, lists the revisions recommended to proceed for September 2020 as well as those recommended to be deferred as more consultation and analysis is required.
+Click here for the presentation made by the Executive Director that evening, which explains the rationale behind the revisions, summarizes the consultation process and subsequent analysis, lists the revisions recommended to proceed for September 2020 as well as those recommended to be deferred as more consultation and analysis is required.

 It is important to note that families who have a child currently attending a school within a catchment area boundary revision: